barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 The flex server keeps the familiar Nitro deployment but swaps the orchestration core for task envelopes, runtime planning, and dynamic context packaging.

 ```

+#### Planner Lifecycle Events

+1. **`plan_requested`** – After policies are normalized the controller emits this frame, capturing the active capability snapshot, normalized policy keys, and the planner attempt number so clients can render a pending state.
+2. **`plan_rejected`** – `PlannerValidationService` validates facet coverage, capability availability, and schema compilation.
+Failures surface as diagnostics inside `plan_rejected`; the controller immediately requests a revised draft while the run remains paused.
+3. **`plan_generated`** – On acceptance the finalized `PlanGraph` (version, node summaries, derived metadata) is emitted and execution begins.
+4. **`policy_triggered` + `plan_updated`** – Runtime policy breaches (variant limits, operator feedback, enforcement results) emit `policy_triggered`, request a planner delta, persist a new plan version, and stream `plan_updated` so clients reconcile the new graph before dispatch resumes.

 +-----------+      +--------------------+      +--------------------+      +------------------+
 | Client UI | ---> | Flex Agents API    | ---> | Planner & Policies | ---> | Execution Engine |
 +-----------+      +--------------------+      +--------------------+      +------------------+